 Description Prints the integer value in hexadecimal format (with a trailing space) to the file file.

-Note: The \\fmessage statement can do the same thing.
-The \\writeFile macro is provided for symmetry with \\readFile.
+Note: The $\fmessage$ statement can do the same thing.
+The $\writeFile$ macro is provided for symmetry with \\readFile.

-\\writeFileByte
+All C-SPY drivers.

-Syntax \\writeFileByte(fileHandle, value)
+Syntax writeFileByte( fileHandle , value)

+Parameters fileHandle A macro variable used as filehandle by theopenFile macro. value An integer.

+Return value int O

+For use with All C-SPY drivers.

 Description Writes one byte to the file fileHandle.

-\\writeMemory8, \\writeMemoryByte
+writeMemory8,v vriteMemoryByte

-Syntax \\writeMemory8(value, address, zone)
+Syntax writeMemory8(value, address, zone)writeMemoryByte(value, address, zone)

-\\writeMemoryByte(value, address, zone)

-A string that specifies the memory zone, see C-SPY memory zones, page 155.
+Parameters value An integer. address The memory address (integer). zone A string that specifies the memory zone, see C-SPY memory zones, page 165.

+Return value int O

+For use with All C-SPY drivers.

 Description Writes one byte to a given memory location.